membrane/api-gateway/distribution/examples/websocket-stomp/README.md

 1. Download ActiveMQ and unpack it.
 	ActiveMQ DL Site:
 		http://activemq.apache.org/download.html
-	(Latest stable is probably a good idea.)
+	(The latest stable is probably a good idea.)

 2. Start ActiveMQ by executing `bin/activemq start` in the ActiveMQ directory.